mrecos/Snowflake/Cortex_REST_API_Client/DEPLOYMENT.md

 The UI will automatically:
 - Check configuration health
 - Display status indicator (green = connected, red = config issue)
-- Load your agent name and presets from `config.json`
+- Load your agent name from the backend and presets from `public/config.json`

 ---